primesoftinc/cordova-plugin-media/README.md

 - `media.pause`: Pause playback of an audio file.

-- `media.pauseRecord`: Pause recording of an audio file.

 - `media.release`: Releases the underlying operating system's audio resources.

-- `media.resumeRecord`: Resume recording of an audio file.

 - `media.seekTo`: Moves the position within the audio file.